dottxt-ai/outlines/README.md

 ## Prompting

-Writing prompts by concatenating strings in pure Python quickly becomes
-cumbersome: the prompt building logic gets entangled with the rest of the program, and the structure of the rendered prompt is obfuscated.**Outlines** makes it easier to write and manage prompts by encapsulating templates inside "template functions".
+Buiding prompts can get messy. **Outlines** makes it easier to write and manage prompts by encapsulating templates inside "template functions".

 These functions make it possible to neatly separate the prompt logic from the general program logic; they can be imported from other modules and libraries.